 Subsec. (b).
 Pub.
-L. 91-469, §7(2), provided for recomputation of estimated foreign cost annually, publication of notice to compute or recompute such estimated foreign cost, offer of opportunity to interested persons to file written statements, consideration of relevant matter so filed, explanation of basis of determination, prohibition commencing with fiscal year 1972 of construction contracts requiring construction-differential in excess of prescribed percentages unless there is no likelihood of attaining the percentages and the commitment to the ship construction program may not be continued, notice to Commission on American Shipbuilding of execution of such a contract, and submission of a Commission report on the American shipbuilding industry within six months of the notice, substituted "may equal" for "shall equal", "construction of that type vessel" for "construction of the proposed "exceeds the following percentages: in fiscal year 1971, 45 per centum; in fiscal year 1972, 43 per centum; in fiscal year 1973, 41 per centum; in fiscal year 1974, 39 per centum; in fiscal year 1975, 37 per centum; in fiscal year 1976 and thereafter, 35 per centum" for "in any case exceeds the foregoing applicable percentage of such cost", and "with such bidder, notwithstanding the provisions of the first sentence of section 1155 of this Appendix with respect to competitive bidding, for "on behalf of the applicant", and inserted "with any bidder, whether or not such bidder is the lowest bidder," after "the Secretary may negotiate" and ", or as close thereto as possible" before "or less".
+L. 91-469, §7(2), provided for recomputation of estimated foreign cost annually, publication of notice to compute or recompute such estimated foreign cost, offer of opportunity to interested persons to file written statements, consideration of relevant matter so filed, explanation of basis of determination, prohibition commencing with fiscal year 1972 of construction contracts requiring construction-differential in excess of prescribed percentages unless there is no likelihood of attaining the percentages and the commitment to the ship construction program may not be continued, notice to Commission on American Shipbuilding of execution of such a contract, and submission of a Commission report on the American shipbuilding industry within six months of the notice, substituted "may equal" for "shall equal", "construction of that type vessel" for "construction of the proposed "exceeds the following percentages: in fiscal year 1971, 45 per centum; in fiscal year 1972, 43 per centum; in fiscal year 1973, 41 per centum; in fiscal year 1974, 39 per centum; in fiscal year 1975, 37 per centum; in fiscal year 1976 and thereafter, 35 per centum" for "in any case exceeds the foregoing applicable percentage of such cost", and "with such bidder, notwithstanding the provisions of the first sentence of section 1155 of this Appendix with respect to competitive bidding," for "on behalf of the applicant", and inserted "with any bidder, whether or not such bidder is the lowest bidder," after "the Secretary may negotiate" and ", or as close thereto as possible" before "or less".
 Subsec. (c).
 Pub.
-L. 91-469, §§ 7(3), 35(f), inserted "of sale" after introductory phrase "In such contract", in revising interest rate substituted provision for a rate not less than a rate determined by the Secretary of the Treasury, taking into consideration the current average market yield on outstanding marketable obligations of the United States with remaining periods to maturity comparable to the average maturities of such loans, adjusted to the nearest one-eighth of 1 per centum plus an administrative cost allowance for prior rate of 31⁄2 per centum per annum, substituted in last sentence "rate per annum applicable to payments that are chargeable to the purchaser's portion of the price of the vessel" for "rate of 31/2 per centum per annum", 'purchaser" for "applicant" in six places, "purchaser's portion of the price" for "applicant's purchase price" and 'purchaser's' for 'applicant's'; and substituted "Secretary of Commerce's" for "Commission's", respectively.
+L. 91-469, §§7(3), 35(f), inserted "of sale" after introductory phrase "In such contract", in revising interest rate substituted provision for a rate not less than a rate determined by the Secretary of the Treasury, taking into consideration the current average market yield on outstanding marketable obligations of the United States with remaining periods to maturity comparable to the average maturities of such loans, adjusted to the nearest one-eighth of 1 per centum plus an administrative cost allowance for prior rate of 31⁄2 per centum per annum, substituted in last sentence "rate per annum applicable to payments that are chargeable to the purchaser's portion of the price of the vessel" for "rate of 31⁄2 per centum per annum", "purchaser" for "applicant" in six places, "purchaser's portion of the price" for "applicant's purchase price" and "purchaser's" for "applicant's"; and substituted "Commission's" "Secretary of Commerce's" for chapter" for "subchapter VII of this chapter and section 1159 of this Appendix, and the Federal Maritime Board, in connection with ship construction, reconstruction, or reconditioning under this subchapter (except section 1159 of this Appendix)," and "in such manner as he may determine" for "in such manner as it may be determined" in second sentence; and in second par., substituted "purchaser" for "applicant" in six places and "United States port in an essential service" for "United States port on any essential service of the operator" in fourth sentence.